juev/awesome-stars/README.md

 - [rustic](https://github.com/brotzeit/rustic) - Rust development environment for Emacs
 - [usesthis](https://github.com/waferbaby/usesthis) - A nerdy little interview website, asking people from all walks of life what they use to get the job done.
 - [boost](https://github.com/boostorg/boost) - Super-project for modularized Boost
+- [wowchemy-hugo-modules](https://github.com/wowchemy/wowchemy-hugo-modules) - 📝 The website builder for Hugo.
+Build and deploy a beautiful website in minutes!
 - [hugo-theme-anubis](https://github.com/Mitrichius/hugo-theme-anubis) - Anubis is a simple minimalist theme for Hugo blog engine
 - [awesome-hugo](https://github.com/theNewDynamic/awesome-hugo) - A curated list of awesome things related to Hugo, The world's fastest framework for building websites.
 - [latex-css](https://github.com/vincentdoerig/latex-css) - LaTeX.css is a CSS library that makes your website look like a LaTeX document